-The Board of Directors has nominated two directors (upon the recommendation of the nominating and corporate governance committee), Messrs.
-Allison and Rubin, for election as Class I directors.
-If elected at the Annual Meeting, each of Messrs.
-Allison and Rubin would serve until the 2025 Annual Meeting of Stockholders and until his successor is elected and has qualified, or, if sooner, until his death, resignation or removal.
-Neither of Messrs.
-Allison or Rubin is being nominated as a director for election pursuant to any agreement or understanding between such person and the Company.
-Each of Messrs.
-Allison and Rubin has indicated his willingness to continue to serve if elected and has consented to be named as a nominee.
-Neither Mr. Allison nor Mr. Rubin is an "interested director" of the Company as defined under the 1940 Act.
+The Board of Directors has nominated three directors (upon the recommendation of the nominating and corporate governance committee), Mr. Golman, Mr. Nathan and Ms. Davidson, for election as Class II directors.
+If elected at the Annual Meeting, each of Mr. Golman, Mr. Nathan and Ms. Davidson would serve until the 2026 Annual Meeting of Stockholders and until his or her successor is elected and has qualified, or, if sooner, until his or her death, resignation or removal.
+None of Mr. Golman, Mr. Nathan or Ms. Davidson is being nominated as a director for election pursuant to any agreement or understanding between such person and the Company.
+Each of Mr. Golman, Mr. Nathan and Ms. Davidson has indicated his or her willingness to continue to serve if elected and has consented to be named as a nominee.
+None of Mr. Golman, Mr. Nathan or Ms. Davidson is an "interested director" of the Company as defined under the 1940 Act.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.

-The directors will be elected by a plurality of the votes cast at the meeting, which means that the two nominees receiving the highest number of votes will be elected.
+The directors will be elected by a plurality of the votes cast at the meeting, which means that the three nominees receiving the highest number of votes will be elected.
 Any shares not voted, whether by withheld authority, abstention or otherwise, will have no effect on the outcome of the election of directors.
 There are no cumulative voting rights with respect to the election of directors.

 The Board of Directors recommends a vote "FOR" the election of all of the nominees whose names are set forth on the following pages.
 A stockholder can vote for or withhold his or her vote from each nominee.
 In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy for the election of the nominees named below.
 If a nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person who is nominated as a replacement.
-The Board of Directors has no reason to believe that the Class I director nominees named will be unable or unwilling to serve.
+The Board of Directors has no reason to believe that the Class II director nominees named will be unable or unwilling to serve.